 Conditional Access policies at their simplest are ‘if-then’ statements; if a user wants to access a resource, then they must complete an action, and these are enforced after first-factor authentication (email address and+ password) is completed.

 MFA Conditional Access is the new strategic MFA solution made available by Microsoft – it is a feature of Azure AD that allows the definition of policies that require additional authentication methods before granting access to an application or service.
-In relation to the NHSmail platform, it will work in the same way as per-user MFA – users enabled for it will be prompted to authenticate via a second factor when logging in.
+In relation to the NHSmail platform, it works in the same way as per-user MFA – users enabled for it will be prompted to authenticate via a second factor when logging in.

 A named location is a virtual network environment or network location that is deemed secure, reliable by an organisation and meets certain criteria.
 This is established based on certain security measures and controls put in place by each organisation to ensure the integrity and confidentiality of data and resources within that location.